Cleansing is an essential part of our skincare routine. However, it’s easy to be put off by that taut, uncomfortable feeling post-cleanse.

 The best cleansers to look out for are:

-• Oil cleansers are the ideal cleanser for those with dry skin as it lifts oily substances and removes dead skin and makeup while protecting the natural ‘lipid’ layer of skin and keeping it moisturised.
+- Oil cleansers are the ideal cleanser for those with dry skin as they lift oily substances and remove dead skin and makeup while protecting the natural ‘lipid’ layer of skin and keeping it moisturised.

 We’re taking a look at some of our favourite cleansers on the market for dry and normal skin to help you on your cleansing journey.

-The best cleansers to shop for dry to normal skin in 2023
+The best hydrating cleansers for normal to dry skin in 2025

 01